 Lifelong learning is now more important than ever.
 Technology has brought about many changes in the world of work, and those who don’t adapt will be left behind.
 This creates a problem for many business owners.

-What is SDL and How to Encourage Workers to Pursue It
+What is Self-Directed Learning (SDL) and How to Encourage Workers to Pursue It

 Self-directed learning is much more than just an approach to education.
 Instead, it’s a new way of life. - Novoed

-There are some key things employers and L&D leaders can do to get workers more interested in pursuing independent learning.
-They include urging them to set goals for themselves, supporting them and providing opportunities for learning. eLearning course creators also need to ensure their material is presented in a format that is appropriate for self-directed learning.
+There are some key things employers and L&D leaders can do to get workers more interested in pursuing independent and continuous learning.
+They include urging them to set goals for themselves, supporting them, and providing opportunities for learning. eLearning course creators also need to ensure their material is presented in a format that promotes an efficient self-directed learning process.

 We’ll discuss each of these in detail: